-10 dog-loving resorts so when you want to hit the slopes, all those pets who enjoy winter weather will be able to join you in the fun.
+These 10 dog-loving, pet-friendly ski and snowsports resorts are ready when you want to hit the slopes, and all those pets who enjoy winter weather will be able to join you in the fun.

 We all love our pets, and sometimes it is difficult to leave them behind when we travel.
 If your family loves your dog and you all love to ski or snowboard, now you don’t have to feel bad about leaving your furry friend behind.

 Whether your pet is a trained Alaskan Husky or an elegantly coiffed Havanese, there are several winter resorts that welcome him or her to stay in your guest room.